tahuang1991/HeavyMassEstimator/README.md

 The profiled PDFs are hard coded in python/HardcodeREFPDF.py which upgraded to include boosted case in python/HardcodeREFPDF_boosted.py

-## Examples to python version HME class
+## Examples to use python version HME class

   - test/testHME.py runs the HME class with  one hard code event
   - test/runHME_HHbbWW_general.py and test/runHME_HHbbWW_boosted.py read in the events from ROOT TTree and then compute the HME for each event.
 The following is example code from